 Overuse injuries in gymnastics

 We might not be able to prevent all of the traumatic injuries in gymnastics, but we can decrease some of the overuse injuries that occur.
 Some of the common overuse injuries in the sport include Osgood-Schlatter’s syndrome, Sever’s disease, spondylolysis of the lumbar spine, osteochondritis dissecans of the capitellum, and distal radius epiphysitis.

 Parents, coaches and young gymnasts should remember some simple tips to prevent these overuse injuries.

-Get pain checked out.
 So many athletic people – young and old – don’t want to go to a doctor or see an orthopaedic surgeon out of fear of being shut down.
 Or you are afraid of being told you need surgery.
 Most of the time we can get people back to sports without surgery.
 If there is doubt about an injury, get it checked out.
-And better yet, take these steps to avoid having problems in the first place.
+And better yet, take these steps to prevent gymnastics injuries in the first place.